BenShui/benshui.github.io/_pages/research.md

 # Research Assistant
 - **Cropland** (with Michael Reher)

-- **Arbitrage-Free Factor Analysis: An Application to Affine Term-Structure Models**
+- **Arbitrage-Free Factor Analysis: An Application to Affine Term-Structure Models** (with Jun Pan and Jun Liu)